mtapia-pacheco/aac_cat_adoptability/README.md

 # Ausin Animal Center Modeling

 What neural networks can best predict how long a cat spends in the shelter?
-What factors affect their adoptability.
+What factors affect their adoptability?

 ## Motivation